svivek/structured-prediction/info.md

 * Complete other assignments in a timely fashion, and,

-* Complete a project (in a group at most two students) and submit a report.
+* Complete a semester-long project (in a group at most two students) and submit a report.

 There will be no exams.